 Early engagement with the local planning authority, in the form of pre-application discussions, is encouraged and can help to improve the quality of your proposal, by identifying any potential design issues before you submit an application.
 This process can assist in providing a smooth and speedy determination of your application.
-For further advice on the preapplication process, contact the Planning Division 01685 726280 on or bv email at planning@merthyr.gov.uk
+For further advice on the pre-application process, contact the Planning Division on 01685 726280 or by email at planning@merthyr.gov.uk